Code-Institute-Submissions/Milestone-Project-67/README.md

 * My partner, she is a saying, she wants to see how the hairdresser looks like.
   This can be achieved with a good presentation of the team.
 * As a new customer, I would like to see the previous results of their work.
-  This can be achieved with an image gallery or reviews from the regular customers
+  This can be achieved with an image gallery or reviews from the regular customers.

+The wireframe for the hair salon in web version (high resolution) can be find in the following [link]().

+The wireframe for the hair salon in mobile version (low resolution) can be find in the following [link]().

 ## Features